 - Use cardboard boxes and luggage to block under beds and behind furniture – especially big, hard-to-move stuff, because that is where your puppy will inevitably get harmlessly but utterly stuck.

 - Apply anti-chew spray or cream (as recommended by manufacturer) to all electrical cords, chair rungs, wicker and little, curling edges of wallpaper.
 (Better yet, glue those back down.)
+If your wallpaper has been destroyed beyond repair by your pup, you may just want to replace it entirely by selecting a peel and stick wallpaper to your liking from the wide selection available online.

 - Run wires through conduits, zip tie them together and put them out of reach, remove unnecessary electrical items from the pup’s main play area.